jlevydev/panfactum/packages/internal-docs/engineering/getting_started/setup/index.md

 DEVENV_STATE=/home/jack/repos/panfactum/panfactum/.devenv/state
 ```

-Note that your values will be specific to your machine and the above is just an example.
+**Your values will be specific to your machine and the above is just an example.**

 ## Setting up User Variables